 FSC Mix (Global)

-The wallpaper is made from a combination of FSC-certified materials (sourced from responsibly managed forests) and recycled materials.
-For more info click here.
+This label signifies that the wallpaper is produced from a combination of FSC-certified and recycled materials.

 OEKO-TEX® STANDARD 100 (Global)